 For a legal extended stay in St. Kitts, you must have your passport stamped with a Student Visa.
 The government of St. Kitts, with Ross University School of Veterinary facilitating the process, will process the Student Visa prior to the expiration date of the stamp in your passport from when you first arrive.
 Immigration in St. Kitts usually allows 30 days when you enter the country for RUSVM to act.
 When you arrive in St. Kitts, you will need to present your immigration letter, a round-trip airline ticket (for e-tickets, a printout will suffice), and your passport.
 Your ticket must have a return date of no earlier than the end of the first semester or be open-ended.
 The semester ends for first semester students with their last exam on the Thursday of final exam week, and for Vet Prep students on the Monday of final exam week.
 Students are free to leave when exams are completed.

 For your Student Visa stamp you will need to submit:

 - One passport-sized color photograph (student's shoulders must be covered.
 No sleeveless shirts or low cut shirts/blouses and no tank tops).

 - Round-trip airline ticket – open-ended ticket, or return date no earlier than the last day of the semester.

 Original or Certified copy of documents listed below:

 - Original Police Certificate/affidavit – obtained from the country where the applicant lived for the past six months.

-- Your childhood/adult immunization records which must include your MMR (measles, mumps and rubella) records.
+- Your childhood/adult immunization records which must include your MMR (measles, mumps and rubella), Hepatitus A & B and Polio vaccine records.